namanbansal102/Push_Agent/README.md

 ## 🤝 Use Cases in Action

 ### Example 1: Monthly Employee Payroll
-> *"Schedule 5 PC salary to 100 employees every 1st of the month"*
+> *"Schedule 5 STT salary to 100 employees every 1st of the month"*

-The AI agent automatically:
+Trishul AI automatically:
 - Resolves employee addresses from your address book
 - Schedules recurring monthly payments
 - Tracks all transactions
 - Sends confirmation for each payment

 ### Example 2: Birthday Bonuses
-> *"Send 1 PC to John on his birthday December 15 at 9am"*
+> *"Send 1 STT to John on his birthday December 15 at 9am"*

-The agent:
+Trishul AI:
 - Schedules the payment for the exact date/time
 - Fetches John's address if saved in your book
 - Executes automatically when the time comes

 ### Example 3: Deploy a Memecoin
-> *"Create a memecoin called PushMoon with symbol PMOON"*
+> *"Create a memecoin called SomniaMoon with symbol SMOON"*

-The agent:
+Trishul AI:
 - Generates the token contract
-- Deploys it on Push Chain
+- Deploys it on Somnia Network
 - Returns the token address
 - Adds a fun comment about your memecoin!